tripal/tripal_analysis_expression/README.md

 1. [First download or generate the flat (.csv, .tsv) or .xml file with biosample data you want to load](#downloading-xml-biosample-file-from-ncbi).
 2. Add the organism associated with the biosample if it doesn't exist yet (**Add Tripal content->Organism**).
 You may also create an analysis to associate the biosamples with if you choose.
-3. Navigate to the Tripal site's Tripal Biomaterial Loader
+3. Navigate to the Tripal site's Tripal Biosample Loader and
+4. Submit and run the import job
-4. Publish the biosamples
+5. Publish the biosamples

 ### Downloading XML BioSample File From NCBI
 To obtain a xml BioSample file from ncbi go the [NCBI BioSample database](http://www.ncbi.nlm.nih.gov/biosample/).
 Search for and select the BioSamples you would like to download.